silksil/personalLearnings/productivity.md

 * Password manager (Dashlane)
 * Automatically start all necessary programs when restarting the computer.

-# Work contiounsly
+# Work disciplinary
-In book Willpower Instict, it is argued that the self-control is the most vital virtue for getting what you aim for; it's a better predictor of academic success than intelligence and a stronger determinant of effective leadership than charisma.
-Luckilyk, self-control is like a muscle.
+Self-control is one of the most vital virtue for getting what you aim for; it's a better predictor of academic success than intelligence and a stronger determinant of effective leadership than charisma.
+Luckily, self-control works like a muscle.
 It gets tired from use, but regular exercise makes it stronger.
-Our challenge is to train like an intelligent athlete, pushing our limits but also pacing ourselves.
+Below are some principles that guide you in being disciplinary.

 ### Sepereate the real awards from the false awards
-> How does the reward system compel us to act?
-When the brain recognizes an opportunity for reward, it releases a neurotransmitter called dopamine.
-Dopamine tells the rest of the brain what to pay attention to and what to get our greedy little hands on.
-A dopamine rush doesn’t create happiness itself—the feeling is more like arousal.
-We feel alert, awake, and captivated.
-We recognize the possibility of feeling good and are willing to work for that feeling.
-Desire doesn’t always make us feel good—sometimes it makes us feel downright rotten.
-That’s because dopamine’s primary function is to make us pursue happiness, not to make us happy.
-If we are to have any self-control, we need to separate the real rewards that give our lives meaning from the false rewards that keep us distracted and addicted.
+If we recognize a reward -- i.e. a possibility to feel good -- dopamine is released.
+It causes us to feel alert, awake and aroused, which can help you in achieving your goal.
+Nonetheless, it can make us feel restless and distracted too by steering us into immediate gratification.
+Thus, separate the real rewards that give our lives meaning from the false rewards that keep us distracted and addicted.

 ### Have self-compassion
 When we fail to pursue the activities that we aime to pursue, there is a tendency to crisize ourself, which works counterproductive on our self-control